 Please note: some posts may contain affiliate links which means we could earn a small commission if you purchase products from our site, at no additional cost to you.

-We visited Tinker Falls in the middle of Winter and the first thing we saw was a woman scaling one of the towers of ice at frozen Tinker Falls.
-This is one of the most amazing winter waterfalls that we encountered so far.
+We first visited Tinker Falls in the middle of Winter, and the first thing we saw was a woman scaling one of the towers of ice at frozen Tinker Falls.
+This is one of the most amazing winter waterfalls that we have encountered so far.
 This is an incredible waterfall with a cavern behind it that visitors can climb up behind the waterfall.
 At this time of year, when the cascades are frozen ice towers, it is a splendid sight that everyone should see.

 Labrador Hollow Unique Area